 Another popular legend is that of crossbreeding humans with apes in order to breed a universal Soviet soldier/worker.

-From the perspective of the Soviet leaders, this kind of humanoid was supposed to possess two important qualities: to be very strong and enduring but at the same time mentally underdeveloped.
+From the perspective of the Soviet leaders, this kind of humanoid was supposed to possess two important qualities: to be very strong and robust but at the same time mentally underdeveloped.

 Vladimir Barkaia, an Abkhaz scientist who started working at the institute in 1961, told the British newspaper Guardian in the spring of 2008 about these experiments in breeding a new race.

-According to him, the research was done in the 30’s by a well-known Russian biologist Ilia Ivanov, who collaborated with the Pasteur Institute in Paris.
-At that time Europe was under the influence of eugenic ideas, while the Soviet Union tried to prove that Darwinism had replaced religion.
+According to him, the research was done in the ’30’s by Russian biologist Ilia Ivanov, who collaborated with the Pasteur Institute in Paris.
+At that time Europe was under the influence of eugenics, while the Soviet Union tried to prove that Darwinism had replaced religion.

 “Professor Ivanov started these experiments in Africa and continued them in Sukhumi.
 He would take sperm and introduce it to female chimpanzees.
-But this yielded no results,” told Vladimir Barkaia.
+But this yielded no results,” Barkaia said.

-When asked if the experiments could be carried out the other way round so that ape sperm would be introduced to women, Barkaia categorically denied it.
+When asked if the experiments could be carried out the other way round, so that ape sperm would be introduced to women, Barkaia flatly denied it.

-The majority of the animals were unable to survive even the transportation.
-Only two baboons and two chimpanzees stayed alive.
-They were the ones that laid the foundation for an almost hundred-year history of observations and experimental activity in Sukhumi.
+The majority of the animals were unable to survive even transport.
+Only two baboons and two chimpanzees surived.
+They laid the foundation for an almost hundred-year history of observations and experimental activity in Sukhumi.

 Monkeys from Sukhumi nursery launched into space

 The Institute of Experimental Pathology and Therapy of Abkhazia had been a prime focus of the Soviet space programme for years.
-The monkeys from this nursery were used for experiments and some of them were sent for a flight in spaceships.
+The monkeys from this nursery were used for experiments and some of them were sent into orbit.

-The tests, which are considered cruel by today’s standards, are described in the Soviet research documentation as follows: electrodes were implanted in their hearts, brains and muscles; they were dressed in special overalls, were hung on to ropes and stuck in the same position up to 60 days.
+Considered cruel by today’s standards, the tests are described in the Soviet research literature as follows: electrodes were implanted in their hearts, brains and muscles; they were dressed in special overalls, were hung on to ropes and stuck in the same position for up to 60 days.

 The last pair of monkeys from the Sukhumi nursery were sent into space on December 29, 1992.
 These macaques were called Krosha and Ivasha.
 They returned from the flight on January 10, 1993, both of them in good condition.
-In the nursery it is said that Krosha’s life span is long for his species.
-He lived 25 years.
-After the flight he used to live in the apery of Adler, a Russian town.
+In the nursery it is said that Krosha’s life span was long for his species, having lived 25 years.
+After the flight he went to live in the primate zoo in Adler, a Russian city.

-Before the Abkhaz-Georgian War in 1992-1993 there had been over six thousand monkeys in the Sukhumi nursery.
-A small-sized sanctuary was opened in the Gumista river valley, where hamadryas baboons were set free as part of the experiment.
+Before the Abkhaz-Georgian War in 1992-1993 there had been over 6,000 monkeys in the Sukhumi nursery.
+A small sanctuary was opened in the Gumista river valley, where hamadryas baboons were set free in an experiment.

-An institute branch was opened nearby, in Tamish village.
+A satellite branch was opened nearby in Tamish village.

-Almost all the animals died in the end when the military operations started.
+Almost all the animals died in the end when the war started.
 They were either killed or could not survive cold and hunger.
-After the war only 250 monkeys were left in the nursery.
+After the war, only 250 monkeys were left in the nursery.

 “We would take fruit from our gardens, went to the field by trucks to collect corn for monkeys.
-We did as much as possible to feed the individuals which were left ,”- remembers the post war period Aldona Salakaia.
+We did as much as possible to feed the animals which were left ,” Aldona Salakaia recalls.

-During the economic warfare and omnishambles, the question arose as to whether the institute had to be preserved or closed down in Abkhazia.
-In the end it was decided that the nursery and institute would continue working.
+The question arose as to whether the institute should be preserved or closed down.
+In the end it was decided that the nursery and institute would continue.

-Nowadays about 200 workers are employed at the institute.
-About 600 monkeys of different species live in the nursery now.
+Today about 200 workers are employed at the institute.
+About 600 monkeys of different species live in the nursery.

-They maintain contact only with the Russian colleagues in terms of science.
+They maintain contact only with Russian colleagues in terms of science.
 One of the most important products of the institute was a new pertussis vaccine presented in 2017.
-The studies had been carrying out for five years, then the drug was admitted by the Ministry of Health of Russia and it is now being tested.
+The studies had been carried out for five years when the drug was admitted by the Ministry of Health of Russia, and is now being tested.

-Namely, a new hormonal drug is being tested on monkeys.
-According to the preliminary data, old males have produced new offsprings, their memory has improved and even their fur has started to grow.
+Gerontology is another specialty of the institute.
+A new hormonal drug is being tested on monkeys.
+According to the preliminary data, with which older males have produced new offspring, their memory has improved, and even their fur has started to grow.